 The type of trader you are will have a bearing on the time that your trades need to stay open to reach your profit target.

-A day trader or a scalper would hold a position for hours, minutes or even seconds.
-At the other extreme, a carry trader holds positions for weeks, or months.
-For the carry trader, capital gain on the trade is usually less important.
-The goal is to hold the position open for as long as possible to accumulate interest.
+A day trader or a scalper would hold a position for hours, minutes, or even seconds.
+At the other extreme, a carry trader holds positions for weeks or months.
+For the carry trader, the capital gain on the trade could be less important.
+The goal is to hold the position open for as long as possible to accumulate carry interest.

 Clearly then, profit and time are linked.
-So in setting your trade exit points, the first step is know precisely how far the price is likely to move in a given timeframe.
-Once you know this, you will be able to decide a realistic profit target.
+In setting your trade exit points, the first step is to know precisely how far the price is likely to move in a given timeframe.
+Once you know this, you will be able to decide on a realistic profit target.

-The first thing I do is calculate the volatility over my chosen period.
-From the open/close data, I calculate that to be just over 10 pips per 5-minute period.
+Next, we need to calculate the volatility over the chosen period.
+From the open/close data, I calculate that to be just over 10 pips per 5-minute interval.

-Once I know how volatile the market is, I can project the price forwards to work out the probability of a certain move x hours (defined by 5-minute intervals) into the future.
+Once I know how volatile the market is, I can project forward to work out the probability of a certain move x hours (sum of 5-minute intervals) into the future.

 Figure 3 below shows the maximal curves calculated for 1 hour to 24 hours ahead for the EUR/USD chart.

-For example, looking at the maximal curve for 24 hours (top line), I know the price has a 76.8% probability of moving 62 pips within a 24-hour period.
-Whereas it has a 40% probability of moving more than 141 pips in that same time frame.
+For example, looking at the maximal curve for 24 hours (top line), I know the price has a 76.8% probability of moving 50 pips or more within a 24-hour period.
+And it has a 40% probability of moving more than 141 pips in that same time frame.

 The Random Walk

-I only give a brief description here of what are rather complex calculations.
-The best market model we have for forex is the random step process or random walk.
+One of the simplest market models we have for forex is the random step process or random walk.

 This just means that in every interval, the market moves by a random step value.
 The price can slant towards an uptrend or a downtrend with a drift parameter.